Welcome to OLG-Anon!

 What to do?

 You may be tempted to try to get your child to limit his/her playing and play in moderation.
 None of us wants to deprive our child of something s/he enjoys.
 If your child is truly addicted, this will be difficult, if not impossible.

 There are many parental control programs, and some games allow you to set controls for minor children.
 If you attempt this, set up a contract with your child that spells out clearly how much time will be allowed, what must be done to earn the time, and the consequences of exceeding the limits.
 The first time the contract is broken should be the last time your child plays the game.
 Period.
 No arguing, no excuses.

 What to do once you've decided to remove the game entirely, from most drastic to least:

 - Cancel your internet access if you feel that you and the rest of the family can get along without it.
 If you cannot cancel the access entirely, consider switching to dial-up.
 This does make it more difficult, though not completely impossible, to play most sophisticated MMORPG's

 - Remove the computer and internet connection from your child's room.
 If you decide to follow the oft-heard recommendation to keep the family computer in a public place, keep in mind that these kids often play at night when you are asleep, so a computer in the living room, kitchen, or family room far from your bedroom is not a good idea.
 The best place for a computer in a house with an addict is in your bedroom.
 If at all possible, the main internet connection should be in your bedroom also, and you may need to install a lock on your door for when you are not at home.
-If the connection is in a public area of the house, take the modem to work with you and to bed with you at night.
+If the connection is in a public area of the house, take the modem to work with you and into your bedroom with you at night.